 Research shows that parents who are kind but also firm with their kids (also known as authoritative) raise kids who grow up to be confident and independent.
 These resources explore what this type of parenting entails:

-The trick to handling common parenting challenges with love and respect to help your kids grow into self-sufficiency
+Handle common parenting challenges to help your kids grow into self-sufficiency

 Believe it or not, the more we show our kids respect, and forgo punishment for teaching (or discipline), the better our kids behave and the more we are building up their self-esteem and self-reliance.
 The following posts explain how we can turn kids bad behavior into a learning experience and a more peaceful home.

 Techniques and strategies to help encourage a sense of responsibility in your kids

 In order to grow into self-sufficiency, our kids need to learn to be responsible.
 And the more responsible our kids grow to be, the easier it is for us to parent them.
 Here are a few posts to get you started on leading your kids towards less reliance on you and greater responsibility:

 Practical life skills kids need before leaving home